Products get free shipping over $75, or $6 flat rate across Canada!

 Papulo-pustular rosacea – this form of inflamed rosacea is composed of many papules and pustules that look like acne, but are not.
 They are raised like bumps, filled with pus, and appear red.
 With rosacea, as opposed to acneic skin, there are no white heads or blackheads.
 In severe cases, these fluid-filled bumps can result in swelling.

 Phymatous rosacea – this is when the skin thickens and becomes uneven in texture and form.
 It is common on the nose, in which case it is called rhynophyma.
 However, this swelling and tissue formation (called lymphoedema and fibrosis) can appear on the chin and forehead too.
 It is associated with the way your skin produces oil and forms dermal connective tissues.
-This type of rosacea is more common in men, than in women.
+This type of rosacea is more common in men than women.

 Ocular rosacea – this is when the factors causing rosacea start to affect the eyes or skin around the eyes.
 This can involve irritation like stinging and burning, light sensitivity, watery eyes, bloodshot eyes, styes and more.
 Ocular rosacea can result in more serious eye damage or loss of sight, and should be treated right away.